burtonrj/CytoPy/docs/source/gating.rst

 Other worthy mentions
 ######################

-I hope we have demonstrated so far that the **Gating** class is very powerful and we recommend reading the the API reference at cytopy.flow.gating.actions for more details.
+I hope we have demonstrated so far that the **Gating** class is very powerful and we recommend reading the the API reference at CytoPy.flow.gating.actions for more details.

 As for other functions contained within **Gating**, worthy mentions are:

 * get_population_df: given a population name, returns the Pandas DataFrame of events within the population.
-Has options to transform the data according to any of the transform function avaiable in cytopy.flow.transforms.
+Has options to transform the data according to any of the transform function avaiable in CytoPy.flow.transforms.
 Also has an option to label events according to the downstream populations they belong too.
 If a value for *ctrl_id* is provided, the equivalent population in the given control is returned instead of the primary data
 * population_size: returns the total number of events within a population
 * merge: given two populations with the same parent, creates a new gate and a resulting population that is the merger of these two populations
 * subtraction: given a target population and any number of other populations that share the same parent, subtract the other populations from the target, generating a new population.
 The defintion is saved within a gate and can be saved within a template.